The influence of AGN feedback on star formation in red spiral galaxies: Data and sample selection

 The detection of AGNs using X-ray data is usually based on selecting galaxies that have an X-ray luminosity above a specific threshold.
-For example, some studies \citep[e.g.,][]{Trouille2010,Trouille2011,CastelloMor2012,Pons2014} used an X-ray luminosity threshold of $L_X > 10^{42}$ erg/s.
-In contrast, \citet{Pons2016} used a low luminosity limit of $L_X > 10^{41}$ erg/s based on their analysis of a subset of AGNs from the 12 Micron Galaxy Survey \citep{Brightman2011}.
+For example, some studies \citep[e.g.,][]{Trouille2010,Trouille2011,CastelloMor2012,Pons2014} used an X-ray luminosity threshold of $L_X > 10^{42}$ erg s$^{-1}$.
+In contrast, \citet{Pons2016} used a low luminosity limit of $L_X > 10^{41}$ erg s$^{-1}$ based on their analysis of a subset of AGNs from the 12 Micron Galaxy Survey \citep{Brightman2011}.

-For our galaxy sample, we found that 44\% of blue spiral galaxies have X-ray luminosities $> 10^{41}$ erg/s, with 24\% having luminosities $> 10^{42}$ erg/s.
-In contrast, 39\% of red spirals have luminosities $>10^{41}$ erg/s and 5\% have luminosities $> 10^{42}$ erg/s.
-Figure~\ref{fig:redblue} shows the distribution of X-ray luminosity for our sample of blue (left panel) and red (right panel) spiral galaxies.
+For our X-ray-detected galaxy sample, we found that 9 out of 22 blue spirals (40.9\%) have X-ray luminosities $> 10^{41}$ erg s$^{-1}$, with 22.7\% (5 out of 22) having luminosities $> 10^{42}$ erg s$^{-1}$.
+For the red spirals, 39.1\% (9 out of 23) have luminosities $>10^{41}$ erg s$^{-1}$ and 4.3\% (1 out of 23) have luminosities $> 10^{42}$ erg s$^{-1}$.
+Figure~\ref{fig:redblue} shows the distribution of X-ray luminosity for our sample of blue and red spiral galaxies.